 18 We will seek to ensure a wide range of responses are achieved by going above and beyond the minimum requirements and using a variety of consultation methods at all stages of the process.
-These methods are discussed in more detail in para 22 - 23 of this statement.
+These methods are discussed in more detail in chapter xx of this statement.